ajaykumar-hackwarts/Application-Security/Frida.md

 - chmod 777 (file name) : (change mode-permission) (read, write and execute with owner, group and others).
 - ./file name  : It will run this file.

+Hooking : Intercepting a program calls to alter its behaviour or monitor activity.

 After running the we can do many things like

 1. Injecting scripts :